Online Submission checklist

 - Make sure you know whether the submission point allows you to submit more than once, or if your first submission is final.

 - Make sure you have access to a computer with a reliable internet connection, and access to Blackboard, at the time you want to submit your work.

 - Don’t wait until the last minute to submit your work!
-Leave plenty of time to submit your work online (at least 24 hours) before the assignment deadline and allow time for unexpected technical issues.
+Leave plenty of time to submit your work online (a few hours not a few minutes) before the assignment deadline, and allow time for unexpected technical issues.

 How will I submit my work?